greyshaman/runen/README.md

 ## Howto use

-(The section is currently being filled in)
+To use a neural network, the network must be configured manually before the learning process is implemented.

+### Creating a neural network

+... under construction ...

 ## Todo

+- [x] ~~develop a model of a biological neural network.~~
+- [x] ~~make a synchronous implementation of the model.~~
+- [x] ~~To make an asynchronous implementation of the model~~
+- [x] ~~Add unit tests.~~
-- Add integration tests to ensure the code works as expected.
+- [ ] Add integration tests.
-- Improve interaction with network interfaces
+- [ ] Improve interaction with neural network interfaces.
-- Profile and benchmark the code to identify any performance issues.
+- [ ] Add benchmarks and profile the code.
-- Add read/write configuration using serge.
+- [ ] Add read/write configuration: use serge.
-- Implement network training.
+- [ ] Implement network training.
-- To develop a management system that will manage networks (Creation, training, network interaction).
+- [ ] Develop a management system that will manage networks (Creation, training, networking).
-- Visualize the network operation process.
+- [ ] Visualize the network operation process.
-- Implement a neural network using tensor representations of data.
+- [ ] Add a neural network implementation using tensor representations of data.